razaarifsyed/adrria_kmc/README.md

 This is an Android App I developed in 2019 to be used for reporting Adverse Drug Reaction by the Kasturba Hospital Manipal.
 It was a part of my final year's student project.

+Its not published on the playstore, for security reasons.

-You can view a sample video of the app at the link below.
-However the video shows a very older version, when the app was still in draft stage. https://drive.google.com/open?id=1-7BhBwIobya4guK7H0tOi6IDqUD9Prqh
+However you can view a sample video of the app at the link below.
+Here the video shows an older version of the app, when the app was still in draft stage. https://drive.google.com/open?id=1-7BhBwIobya4guK7H0tOi6IDqUD9Prqh

 The app was developed in Java through Android Studio, and firebase is used for realtime database and authentication service.